hyochan/react-redux-ts-styled-boilerplate/README.md

 # React Typescript Redux Styled-Component
-> Most supportive boilerplate `dooboolab's` using today.
+> Example of  `dooboolab's` frontend boilerplate with redux integration.
+We are not generating this in `dooboo-cli`.

 ### Specification
 * styled-component